acelaya/acelaya/README.md

 Currently I'm mainly focused on [Shlink](https://shlink.io/), a self-hosted URL shortener.

+I also have a blog where I write about software on general and OSS, [take a look](https://alejandrocelaya.blog).

 <!--
 **acelaya/acelaya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.